grscheller/git-notes/notes/git-notes.md

 monolithic directory structures in a centrally maintained software repository.

-In the 1990's, as a contractor for AT&T Microelectonics, I was the SCCS administrator for AT&T Microelectronics Process Control Manufacturing Execution System which tracked and controlled products through multiple semiconductor manufacturing production lines.
+In the 1990's, as a contractor for AT&T Microelectronics, I was the SCCS administrator for AT&T Microelectronics Process Control Manufacturing Execution System which tracked and controlled products through multiple semiconductor manufacturing production lines.
 Process